 TM: Well, I began acting in stage productions while in high school.
-It was a wonderful outlet.
-It gave me a chance to release my feelings, my emotions, and have fun at the same time.
+It was a wonderful outlet that gave me a chance to release my feelings, my emotions and have fun at the same time.
 It became a fun hobby.
 I left Miami and majored in the more practical field of marketing at Alabama State University.
 It wasn’t until I realized that I spent all of my free time acting in theater productions that I decided to pursue an acting career after graduation.
 I realized that I wanted to figure out a way to make a living doing it because it made me so happy.
 I continued my studies and got a master’s degree in Fine Arts from the University of California, Irvine.

 AV: As luck would have it, you landed one of your first gigs on the hit-show “Felicity,” created by uber-producer-writer J.J.
 Abrams.
 How excited were you to land the job, playing Elena Tyler?

 TM: It was a whirlwind because it was my first gig, and it was a BIG job for my first job.
 I was kind of blown away and thrown right into Hollywood almost immediately.